ndrewh/pyda/docs/pages/getting-started/installation.md

 On macOS, certain security mechanisms interfere with Pyda.
 Pyda (and any other DynamoRIO-based tool) will **silently fail to attach to many code-signed processes**.

 - If you just want to try Pyda, try it on something you compiled on your own machine or (if you know what you're doing) resign your target with the `codesign` utility.
 - If you want to run system / App Store applications under Pyda, consider disabling SIP.
+This is completely untested, though.

 ## Next Steps